 We recommend the following equipment for all new beekeepers:

 Hive tool: Your hive tool is one of your most critical pieces of equipment.
-Without it you will find it nearly impossible to inspect your colonies or add new boxes if you are using a Warre hive.
+Without it, you will find it nearly impossible to inspect your colonies or add new boxes if you are using a Warre hive.
 Bees glue everything in the hive together with their resin-like propolis.

 Smoker: While we rarely use a smoker in our own apiary, we do believe that it is a critical piece of a equipment for all beekeepers.
 The smoker is used to subdue the bees by both making it difficult for them to communicate, and also causing them to gorge on honey in preparation for a fire.
 Honey bees are temperamental creatures, and otherwise docile hives may have days where they are overly agitated.
 In most cases you will just avoid the hive on those days, but there are some times when you must get into or move the hive and a smoker will be your best friend!

 Bee Brush: More useful than you would imagine, the bee brush can be used to gently move the bees off of comb or other places you don't want them to be.
-Keep in mind that the bees HATE the brush and you will find them stinging it mercilessly as you use it, so use it sparingly.
+Keep in mind that the bees HATE the brush and you will find them stinging it mercilessly as you use it, so use sparingly.

 We've conveniently packaged all of these items in our beekeeping starter kit.

-Here in Portland, Oregon, the right time to start a hive is early spring between late March and early May, with the idea that as the chance of frost lessens or stops, early flowers and forage will appear, giving your bees the ability to collect nectar and pollen.
+Here in Portland, Oregon, the right time to start a hive is early spring between late March and early May, the idea being that as the chance of frost lessens or stops, early flowers and forage will appear, giving your bees the ability to collect nectar and pollen.
 Thus, we tell our friends and customers to use autumn and winter to do all of their research and planning.
 Once spring arrives, you want to be ready with your hives, your source for bees, your equipment, and it’s place on your property.
 You will want to feel confident and versed about the task at hand!

 As a beginning beekeeper you will always be learning.
 If you stop learning you're doing it wrong!
 As a natural beekeeper you are joining an ever-growing and changing beekeeping subculture that is still not understood by the larger beekeeping community.
 You may be scoffed at or ridiculed for your choice of hive designs or methods, but take comfort in the fact that a shift toward treatment-free, bee-friendly beekeeping is beginning, even among long-time traditional beekeepers.